It’s fine to join a group that’s already in conversation, as long as you don’t immediately cut across it with your own questions.

 - Stand up.
 This will allow the person who’s answering your question to see you and talk to you directly.
 It will also help your voice to carry.

 - Introduce yourself – give your name and, if it’s not obvious from the context, your university.

 - Ensure you ask your question loudly enough to be heard both by the person you’re addressing it to and students at the back of the room.

 Avoid questions that are overly political or confrontational, or that the person you’re asking is unlikely to be able to answer, eg questions on very technical or specialist matters.
 You may want to be perceived as clever or clued-up, but could easily come across as showing off or trying to catch out an employer.

 Using your technology when you’re supposed to be concentrating on something risks looking rude.
 If you want to take notes on your tablet or laptop in a group session or one-to-one chat, ask if that’s OK so the employer knows that that’s what you’re doing.
-Otherwise he or she may assume that you’re bored and on Facebook.
+Otherwise they may assume that you’re bored and on Instagram.

 Mobiles should be away and on silent.
 If there’s a very good reason why you can’t comply (eg you’re waiting for news of a relative in hospital) let everyone relevant know.

 Article last updated 23 February 2021.